Abstract: This shapefile contains polygons representing the historical

 by Seth, Andrea Parmenter, and the rest of the summer field interns.

-All photos for the project were provided by the Cayuga County Planning
+All photos for the project were provided by the Oswego County Soil and

-Department in Auburn, NY.
+others in the study.)
 Registration of the acetate overlays to real

 world coordinates was accomplished by using a series of tic marks